Saturday, July 21, 2012

 "Right Now" from Van Halen...

-1991: Van Halen remained at #1 on the album chart with For Unlawful Carnal Knowledge but Natalie Cole was challenging with Unforgettable with Love.
+1991: Van Halen remained at #1 on the Album chart with For Unlawful Carnal Knowledge but Natalie Cole was challenging with Unforgettable with Love.
 Skid Row fell with Slave to the Grind and Paula Abdul was at 4 with Spellbound.
-The rest of the Top 10: Gonna' Make You Sweat from C + C Music Factory, Luck of the Draw by Bonnie Raitt, the Soundtrack to "Robin Hood: Prince of Thieves" debut at #7, R.E.M. was at #8 with their album Out of Time, EFIL4ZAGGIN by N.W.A. was #9 and Garth Brooks was still in the Top 10 after 44 weeks with No Fences.
+The rest of the Top 10: Gonna' Make You Sweat from C + C Music Factory, Luck of the Draw by Bonnie Raitt, the Soundtrack to "Robin Hood: Prince of Thieves" debuted at #7, R.E.M. was at #8 with their album Out of Time, EFIL4ZAGGIN by N.W.A. was #9 and Garth Brooks was still in the Top 10 after 44 weeks with No Fences.

 1991: EMF reached #1 in their 15th week of release with "Unbelievable".